-Skyscanner, Kayak, Momondo, Expedia… how many websites exist to buy a flight with a good price.
-And now, also Google’s landed on web with Google Flights.
+Skyscanner, Kayak, Momondo, Expedia… how many websites exist to buy a flight at a good price.
+And now, also Google’s landed on the web with Google Flights.

 Google Flights is a solid tool for booking travels.
 I’ve used it sometimes and it is very easy to use, maybe you’re already familiar with its basic functions or maybe not, it doesn’t matter, we’ll see together how to use it.
 With Google Flights you can find the best price for flights, browsing dates in a flexible way and you can save money and much time.
 However, there are some other, lesser-known features that can help you squeeze even more out your travel budget.

 When you visit the Google Flights page for the first time, you’ll see a map, along with highlighted deals to popular destinations based on your current location, or from the location that you’re signed in to your Google account.